San Luis Obispo - Los Padres Center with Santa Maria Satellite Center

 The center is home to 80 Corpsmembers who devote many hours to trail work, from Big Sur to the Oceano Dunes.
 It also hosts a special program through California Volunteers to combat Tree Mortality in the Sierra Nevada mountain range.

 The Los Padres Center also operates the Santa Maria Satellite.
-This non-residential satellite has a 15-Corpsmember crew that meets at the satellite for morning roll prior to departing for the worksite.
+This non-residential satellite has a 15-Corpsmember crew that meets at the satellite for morning roll-call prior to departing for the worksite.

 Highway 1, Bldg 1530 Madera Ave.